bdguidry3/BDGuidry3/README.md

 - Pursuing AWS Data Engineer Associate certification

 ## Background
-15 years as a learning strategist at Dalton, American School in London, and Brentwood.
+15 years as a Learning Strategist at Dalton, American School in London, and Brentwood.
 Dual MS from Stanford GSE and Columbia Teachers College.
 Now bringing storytelling, stakeholder management, and equity expertise to data.